-By ensuring your fly fishing gear is properly put together, you’ll avoid things like tangles, broken lines, weak connections, lost fish, and it’ll make casting a lot easier too.
+By ensuring your fly fishing gear is properly put together, you’ll avoid things like tangles, broken lines, weak connections, and lost fish, and it’ll make casting a lot easier too.
 Here are all my tips on how to do a proper fly fishing setup for beginners.

 Picking Your Fly Fishing Equipment